Medication for ADHD: what do you need to know?

 This approach seeks to ensure that treatment is as safe and effective as possible, reducing the risk of unnecessary side effects.

-These drugs are divided into two main categories: Stimulants and non-stimulants.
+These drugs are divided into two main categories: Stimulants and Non-stimulants.

-Stimulant Drugs for PHDA
+Stimulant Drugs for ADHD

 Check out some examples: